-- · Attend meetings with the Minister for Education. - Peak on panels to teachers and educators. - Advise the Department of Education on how to design programs or initiatives to best support students. - Attend Board meetings with the adult Board of Trustees. - Advise the VicSRC staff and Board on the strategic direction of the organisation and which priorities to focus on. - Sit on committees made up of different stakeholders in the education system. - And lots more!
+- Attend meetings with the Minister for Education. - Speak on panels to teachers and educators. - Advise the Department of Education on how to design programs or initiatives to best support students. - Attend Board meetings with the adult Board of Trustees. - Advise the VicSRC staff and Board on the strategic direction of the organisation and which priorities to focus on. - Be involved in a variety of VicSRC's advocacy activities - Sit on committees made up of different stakeholders in the education system. - And lots more!